CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-8.md

    >**Note**: Wait about 60 seconds, then refresh your repository landing page for the next step.

+   >**Note**: If you are facing any error which says `Rejected`, then run the below given command and re-run `git push` command again.
+This will fetch changes in remote branch and merge them into current branch without rebasing.

+      ```
+      git pull --no-rebase
+      ```
+  >**Note**: A message appears in the terminal stating that you need to close the newly opened file, in addition to the two files that are already open.
+Please close the newly opened file.

+  >**Note**: Wait about 60 seconds, then refresh your repository landing page for the next step.

 1. You can verify the newly added files available in your GitHub repository.

    ![](../media/ex-6-github.png)